• Digital Nomad Resources

 If you are on the rails around Europe with Eurail the chances are good that you are going to pass through Milan at some point.
 I arrived in Milan at Porta Garibaldi railway station and had to get my next train at Milano Centrale railway station.
 Google maps said it was a 25 minute walk, but I got lost and it took longer.

 I have been to Milan so I just made Milan my lunch break.
-If you haven’t been you should make time to see the Duomo and Galleria Vittorio Emanuele II.
+You should stay in Milan you haven’t been, and check out the Duomo and Galleria Vittorio Emanuele II.
+Milan is a great hub for trains to lake villages.

 Turin